 The rate for Interpreter services depends on the:

-HHS region where the service is provided;
+HHS region in which the service is provided;

 interpreter's certification level; and

-when the service is required—day, evening, weekend, or holiday (see DHHS Communication Access Maximum Rates).
-VR purchases Interpreter services as follows:
+day and time when the service is required (day, evening, weekend, or holiday)See HHS CSSA Maximum Rates.

+Purchases of services from interpreters with Court Reporter Certification Levels A–C must be justified by VR field staff and reviewed by the DHHS program specialist before a service authorization for these specialty levels of interpreting may be issued.

+VR purchases Interpreter services according to the following procedures:

 The customer and VR counselor agree on: